CHICAGO SCHOOLS

 Choice Schools include: Open Enrollment Schools, Magnet Schools, and Magnet Cluster Schools.

-Open Enrollment Schools Open enrollment schools accept students who live within their neighborhood attendance boundary.
+Open enrollment schools accept students who live within their neighborhood attendance boundary.
 Available seats for students who live outside of the boundary are filled through the application and computerized lottery selection process.
 Generally, all students who live within this area may attend the school.

 Magnet Schools These are schools that specialize in one particular area, such as math/science, Montessori, or Humanities.
 In most cases, magnet schools do not have neighborhood attendance boundaries.
 Seats are filled through the application and computerized lottery selection process.